NayKyiTun12/miit_fdp/README.md

 In gtkwaveform of RTL simulation:

-Write the following the command in the verilog file: "iverilog bad_mux.v tb_bad_mux.v"
+Write the following the command in the verilog file: "iverilog bad_case.v tb_bad_case.v"

 ![image](https://user-images.githubusercontent.com/123365842/215267554-21e5665d-6766-4214-bedd-90cd5fe836a2.png)